Cycling in the Peak District and Derbyshire

 The Ladybower Reservoir is one of the largest of the reservoirs and has a there-and-back route along one side.
 7.5 miles long and undulating on first a lane and then a track, the views over the water are magnificent.
 Perfect for a quiet picnic part way along with the family.

 You won’t find this short route in any guide book I have found.
 It’s a bit of a secret.
 Ssshhhh!

 Just outside Chesterfield are three linked reservoirs.
 The bottom two have a cycle trail around them through gorgeous woods, probably only 2-3 miles long depending which way you go.

 Find the car park at Woodnook Lane, Cutthorpe, S42 7AU.
 There is no café, but there are toilets and often an ice cream van!

-Circular cycle tours in Derbyshire and the Peak District
+Circular cycle tours in the Peak District and Derbyshire

-You can choose your own routes around the National Park using either the Ordnance Survey Tour Map for the Peak District or the Sustrans pocket-sized Peak District map, or of course you can pick routes from the very good cycle guide books to the area.
-For Derby itself and the immediate area, the Sustrans East Midlands map covers the area.
+You can choose your own routes around the National Park using the Ordnance Survey Tour Map for the Peak District or the Goldeneye Peak District map – Cycling Country Lanes & Traffic-free Family Routes, or of course you can pick routes from the very good cycle guide books to the area.

 The Buxton and Bakewell Loop

 This is a 30-mile ride from Cicerone’s Cycling in the Peak District book, starting either in Buxton or at Hassop Station near Bakewell.